Molly was certified by The National Quilting Association .

-The National Quilting Association is the certifying organization that certifies candidates to become certified quilt judges.
+The National Association of Certified Quilt Judges is the current certifying organization that certifies candidates to become certified quilt judges.
 The program is a rigorous one and all well prepared judges subscribe to the standards set forth by NQA.

 Candidates get a wealth of experience and knowledge while going through the program.
 In addition, they also get hands on experience while working with certified judges during the entire judging process.